 Avoid Overeating: Extremely high calorie intake has been linked to suppressed immunity.
 An animal study found that consuming fifty percent fewer calories per day enhanced the immune response, improved T-cell function, and maintained thymus size.
 Weight management is also important, as being more than 20 pounds overweight can suppress immune function.
 EATING LARGE QUANTITIES OF FOOD MAKES THE BODY TIRED DEPRIVING IT OF ENERGY.

-By Mike Clark, Director of Education & Research – NBH Lifetime Health Medical Weight Loss Clinic & Austin Bioidentical Hormone Clinics
+By NBH, Director of Education & Research – NBH Lifetime Health Medical Weight Loss Clinic & Austin Bioidentical Hormone Clinics